 As you gain experience, you may be given more responsibilities until you are able to oversee an entire project from start to finish without supervision.
 At that point, you may be able to transition from a project coordinator to a project manager role.

-The University of Arizona Continuing and Professional Education Project Management Certificate Course curriculum can get you up to speed on skills like those listed above.
+The University of Arizona Continuing and Professional Education Project Management Certificate Course curriculum, in collaboration with Ziplines Education, can get you up to speed on skills like those listed above.
 By the end of the program, you should be able to perform effective team management, manage tasks and allocate resources, create systems for monitoring project progress, and develop project reports for various stakeholders.

 The Project Life Cycle